srinivasa-vasu/pivotal-bank-demo/README.md

 # Prerequisites
-* Preferably running [PKS](https://docs.pivotal.io/runtimes/pks/1-4/index.html) cluseter or any open K8s based distribution
+* Preferably running [PKS](https://docs.pivotal.io/runtimes/pks/1-4/index.html) cluster or any open K8s based distribution
-* git cli in your local machine to clone the repo
+* git cli in your local machine to access and clone the repo

 # Deployment